 The information in the report will help your GP decide what action to take next.
 If you don’t hear anything within two weeks, give your GP a call.

 What do the results mean?

-If your scan appears normal but your symptoms continue or worsen, then you must go back to your GP and let them know.
-Make an appointment for a check-up within one month.
+If your scan appears normal but your symptoms continue or worsen then you must go back to your GP to let them know, and make an appointment for a check up within one month.

 Download our ultrasound factsheet

 Download our ultrasound fact sheet as a PDF to keep or print off.

 - I have just been diagnosed with ovarian cancer

 Last reviewed: June 2017